aandreyev/leg_search_api/README.md

 ## Notes

 - The RTF to DOCX conversion step requires Microsoft Word
-- Image conversion requires proper EMF to PNG conversion tools
+- Image conversion requires LibreOffice to be installed and accessible from PATH
 - The toolchain is optimized for legal document processing